mytja/fabric-server-base/README.md

 - [TabTPS](https://github.com/jpenilla/TabTPS) by jpenilla

 Have I credited somebody wrong?
 Perhaps I missed somebody?
 Please open an issue and I'll fix it promptly.

+# Special configs
+EasyAuth requires a MySQL database.
+Make sure NOT to open the database to the internet.